CPA or Loan Preparer Made Errors: Am I Still Liable?

 New York also has seperate CPA licensing board complaints, which means another avenue for pressure.
 Filing complaints at both the federal level (IRS OPR) and state level (NY State Education Department) creates dual exposure for the preparer.
 Use this in settlement negotiations: "We can make the state board complaint go away if you settle our damages claim."

-One more tactical point: the preparer may claim they gave you “advice” rather then “preparation,” trying to escape preparer penalties under IRC Section 6694.
+One more tactical point: the preparer may claim they gave you "advice" rather then "preparation," trying to escape preparer penalties under IRC Section 6694.
 But if they signed the return as the paid preparer, they certified they prepared it.
-If they’re now claiming “advice only,” thats fraud on the IRS—they lied about there role to avoid penalties.
+If they're now claiming "advice only," thats fraud on the IRS-they lied about their role to avoid penalties.
 Forward this to your IRS Form 14157 complaint.
 It creates additional preparer penalty exposure, which further motivates settlement.

 What You Do Next